Colio6666762/ScoreHud-Addons/README.md

 ### List of addons that are compatible with ScoreHud.

->**I won't be making any more.
-So if you would like a plugin to be supported then ask the author of that plugin to make a ScoreHud addon.**

-# How to setup?

-- Please refer to [here](https://github.com/JackMD/ScoreHud/tree/master#addons) and [here](https://github.com/JackMD/ScoreHud/tree/master#how-to-use-addons).

-# How to download?

 - Download the repository by clicking the `Clone or download` button on the top right side of this page and then click `Download ZIP` to download all the addons.
-Or click [here](https://github.com/JackMD/ScoreHud-Addons/archive/master.zip) to download.
+Or click [here](https://github.com/jaylac2000/ScoreHud-Addons/archive/master.zip) to download.

 # Addons